"You are allowed to not understand, but NOT allowed to not learn."

 My response was, "You are allowed to not understand, but NOT allowed to not learn."
 Where those words came from is anyone's guess, though I'm certain they were heaven sent J

 I had M leave the math for a bit and move on to science.
-She quietly got that accomplished quickly and then moved back to math, but there was still some reluctance.
+She quietly and quickly got that accomplished and then moved back to math, but there was still some reluctance.
 I reminded her that this was not a test and not an exam—she could have me right with her to work it through, so that's what we did.
-About halfway through the 2nd problem her the tone in her voice picked up, and by the 3rd problem there was even a hint of optimism.
+About halfway through the 2nd problem the tone in her voice picked up, and by the 3rd problem there was even a hint of optimism.
 I got out some of the Math-U-See manipulatives to show here even more alternatives and, although she almost shut down, she stayed open and not only saw it but grasped it!
 I reminded M that people that are willing to learn are the smartest of all, and that she is one of those people.

 I am forever grateful for days like today.
 I'll take all the frustrations to witness these moments of learning and understanding; there's plenty of hair dye in the world to color the grey hairs the sprout!